 each of the 33 editions has been fully updated for each such state in 2016, 2017,

 or 2018.
-The federal content has been fully updated for 2018 tax rates and all
+The federal content has been fully updated for 2018 and 2019 tax rates and all

 inflation-adjusted amounts in the tax code, such as pension plan and IRA limitations.

 The federal tax and other legal and regulatory information in each of the

 33 Small Business Advisor software editions has been updated for all of the

 - The Tax Cuts and Jobs Act of 2017, which left almost no stone unturned

 in the federal Internal Revenue Code, changing hundreds of sections of the

 tax law, including such major changes as reduction of the corporate tax